 - All Germans Are Nazis: No one speaks the trope loud, but Bernd is there to avert it.
 He used to be a clown before he was drafted in the military and has troubles following orders, specially when it involves being ruthless against civilians.

 - Death by Adaptation: In the book, Bernd isn't killed.

-- Deconstruction: The film highlights one of the least glamorous aspects of the actions of La Résistance, namely Germans taking local people hostages following said actions and executing them when the resistants don't come forward or can't be found.
+- Deconstruction: The film highlights one of the least glamorous aspects of the actions of La Résistance during World War II, namely Germans taking local people hostages following said actions and executing them when the resistants don't come forward or can't be found.

 - Didn't Think This Through: Jacques and André didn't think about the dreadful consequences of their idea to blow up the station, that is Germans practicing Disproportionate Retribution on the population.

 - Disproportionate Retribution: Not knowing who committed the "terrorist" (in their eyes) action, Germans take a few dozens of hostages and threaten to execute them.
 It was sadly Truth in Television during the Occupation, following actions by the FTP (Francs-Tireurs et Partisans, the French Communist resistance).